shmorri/oxd-python/examples/cgi_app/README.md

 This sample consists of the following files

-* **demosite.cfg** This file contains the callback urls and other site specific settings
 * **home.cgi** This is the main page of the app.
 Navigate to this page first.
-* **redirect-to-login.cgi** This script redirects the user to the OpenID Connect login (if no sessioin exists) and authorization pages.
+* **constants.py** Module to centralize demo app properties
+* **demosite.cfg** This file contains the oxd configuration properties
-* **callback-login.cgi** This script uses the authorization code to obtain user information, and create a session.
+* **redirect-to-login.cgi** This script gets the right authorization url from oxd, and redirects the user's browser there for authentication / authorization.
+* **callback-login.cgi** Script that runs post-authorization.
+The script gets the `code` and `state` and requests tokens and user_info from oxd.
-* **redirect-to-logout.cgi** This script sends the person to the OpenID Connect logout page.
+* **redirect-to-logout.cgi** Script that gets the right logout url from oxd, and redirects the user's browser there for OpenID Connect front channel logout.
-* **callback-logout.cgi** This page is called for OpenID Connect front channel logout.
+* **callback-logout.cgi** This page is called by OpenID Connect front channel logout.
 It clears the session and cookie, and redirects to the logout confirmation page
 * **logout-confirmation.cgi** This pages checks to make sure that the